Skip to main content

 Build strategies

-By default, tinx release uses go build with the platforms listed in the provider manifest.
+By default, tinx release uses go build for the normalized bundle targets declared in the provider manifest.

 Use GoReleaser when you already maintain a GoReleaser pipeline: